Penalties for Driving Without a License in Pennsylvania

 When someone violates this law, he or she may be charged with driving without a license.
 This is a summary offense, punishable by $25 to $200.

 Most drivers who are charged with driving without a license fall into one of two categories:

 In cases where you simply forgot your license or it was recently lost or stolen, you likely won’t face any criminal charges if you produce your license to a Magisterial District Court within 15 days, or if you provide evidence that you were licensed at the time.
 In these cases, you will still have to pay a $25 fine.

 In cases where you drove without a license and you did not have a license because it was revoked, you may be charged and face up to $200 in fines.
 It’s a smart idea to contact an experienced Pittsburgh criminal defense attorney if you fall into this category.

-How Our Experienced Pittsburgh Attorneys Can Help
+How Our Experienced Pittsburgh Traffic Lawyers Can Help

 At Worgul, Sarna & Ness, Criminal Defense Attorneys, we know that driving is a necessity in Pennsylvania.
 Whether you’ve just been charged with driving without a license or have been charged multiple times, contact us for help getting back behind the wheel.